 As the servant went, God led him straight to Rebekah who was everything Abraham wanted and more.
 God worked it out so beautifully that even her parents had to acknowledge that this was God’s will.
 The bible says that the steps of a righteous man are ordered by God (Ps 37:23).
 As he walks, God directs him.
 The steps of a man standing still cannot be directed.
 Know what you need to trust God for.
 Know what’s your role and what’s God’s role.

 Finally, we should not only focus on what traits the other person should have, but we should also consider whether we are the kind of person that person would want.
 Everyone has flaws.
 Character development and self improvement should be a way of life.
 There are some things we can control and some things we can’t.
-We can’t control other people.
-But what is in our hands is our own personal development.
+We can’t control other people, but we can control our own personal development.

 If you’re single and searching, I pray that what I’ve written has helped you in some way.
 Please don’t trust God for something He did not promise.
 If you’re already married, I pray that God will give you the strength and endurance to work on your marriage, and build a rock solid family that will do wonders for the kingdom of God.Home PDF Comment Bookmark